 After the end of World War II, the scientific community of Japan established the Science Council of Japan (SCJ) in 1949, set up as an independent and special organization under the jurisdiction of the Prime Minister of Japan.
-In 1950, the SCJ adopted a statement on its commitment never to become engaged in scientific research for war purposes.
-In 1967, the SCJ issued again a similar statement not to engage in research for military purposes.
+In 1950, SCJ adopted a statement on its commitment to never become engaged in scientific research for war purposes.
+In 1967, SCJ issued again a similar statement not to engage in research for military purposes.

-The spirit of those pledges has been maintained until now, but the worsening security environment has pushed the government to encourage scientists to work for so-called dual-purpose research, whose purposes could include military use.
+The spirit of those pledges has been maintained until now, but the worsening security environment has pushed the government to encourage scientists to work for so-called dual- purpose research, whose purposes could include military use.

-In 2015, the government established a new research fund, called the National Security Technology Research Promotion sponsored by the Acquisition, Technology and Logistics Agency (ATLA) of the Ministry of Defense (MOD) [29].
-In this funding scheme, research proposals are invited and reviewed with a clear objective of supporting projects which are likely to be applied for development of defense (military) equipment or systems.
+In 2015, the government established a new research funding, called National Security Technology Research Promotion sponsored by the Acquisition, Technology and Logistics Agency (ATLA) of Ministry of Defense (MOD) [29].
+In this funding scheme, research proposals are invited and reviewed with a clear objective awarding projects which are likely to be applied for development of defense (military) equipment or systems.
 This is the first time that the Ministry of Defense directly funds university research projects.

-This funding scheme caused a major academic debate in Japan.
-Responding to this debate, the SCJ issued a report [30] and a statement on research for military/security research in 2017 [6].
-In that statement, the SCJ reaffirmed the previous two statements on its commitment not to engage in research for military purposes.
-The statement says the following: It should be pointed out that this funding program (of the MOD) has many problems due to these governmental interventions into research.
+This funding scheme caused major academic debate in Japan.
+Responding to such debate, SCJ issued a report [30] and a statement on research for military/security research in 2017 [6].
+In that statement, SCJ affirmed the previous two statements on commitment not to engage in research for military purposes.
+The statement says the following: It should be pointed out that this funding program (of MOD) has many problems due to these governmental interventions into research.
 From the standpoint of a sound development of the sciences, funding should be increased further for research in civilian areas where autonomous research by scientists and unrestricted publication of research results are assured.

-4.3 The Civil Clause in Germany Author: Jonathan Beullens
+3.3 The Civil Clause in Germany.
+Author: J. Beullens

-Two and a half months after the liberation of Germany from fascism on May 8th 1945 by Allied forces (whose 80th anniversary is taking place this year), a framework for the future of the German people was agreed upon at the Potsdam Conference.
-This included the famous four D's: Denazification, Democratization, Decentralization and Demilitarization.
-As German schools and universities had played an essential part in the ideological indoctrination of children, the development of weapons systems as well as pseudoscientific theories in favor of conquering Lebensraum [31], the Potsdam Agreement contained the following passage in its Political principles: German education shall be so controlled as completely to eliminate Nazi and militarist doctrines and to make possible the successful development of democratic ideas.
+Two and a half months after the liberation of Germany from fascism on 8.
+May 1945 through Allied forces (its 80th anniversary taking place this year), a framework for the future of the German people was agreed upon at the Potsdam Conference.
+This included the famous four Ds: Denazification, Democratization, Decentralization and Demilitarization.
+As German schools and universities had played an essential part in the ideological indoctrination of children, the development of weapons-systems as well as pseudoscientific theories in favor of conquering Lebensraum [31], the Potsdam Agreement contained the following passage in its Political principles: German education shall be so controlled as completely to eliminate Nazi and militarist doctrines and to make possible the successful development of democratic ideas.
 [32]